michaelgsmith/bootalert/README.md

 # bootalert
 An alerting system for use in XPage applications that utilize Bootstrap & jQuery.
+If your application uses FontAwesome then icons can be incorporated into the alerts.

 ## Getting Started